 Apple didn't make a sleep tracking app for the Apple Watch for years and years.
-Its rationale was that the Apple Watch's battery life, which typically lasts about then 24 hours, wasn't prepared for it, and Apple therefore recommended that you charge your Apple Watch at night instead.
+Its rationale was that the Apple Watch's battery life, which typically lasts about than 24 hours, wasn't prepared for it, and Apple therefore recommended that you charge your Apple Watch at night instead.
 This didn't stop people from wanting a sleep tracking app for their Apple Watch — and several third-party developers obliged.

 Apple's Sleep app is certainly the most convenient sleep-tracking app because it's native; so long as your Apple Watch is running watchOS 7 (or later), the app is just there.
 It integrates seamlessly with your iPhone's Health app.
 One unique feature is that the Sleep app will let you know if your Apple Watch's battery is below 30 percent when it is getting closer to your normal bedtime; this way you'll be able to charge the smartwatch before you go to bed.
-According to Apple, an hour-and-a-half charge will take any of the Apple Watch from about zero to 80-percent battery; while an extra half-an-hour is needed to charge that extra 20 percent.
+According to Apple, an hour-and-a-half charge will take any of the Apple Watch from about zero to 80 percent battery; while an extra half-an-hour is needed to charge that extra 20 percent.
 Aside from this, the Sleep app is fairly basic in the data it can actually tell you, which basically boils down to total sleep time and your various heart rates throughout the night.

 This was the most popular Apple Watch app for sleep tracking before Apple officially launched its own.
 It looks and works very similarly to the Fitness app — there are rings and everything.
-It tracks sleep duration, sleep quality and “readiness,” the latter basically attempting to rate how well your sleep prepared you or the forthcoming day.
+It tracks sleep duration, sleep quality and “readiness,” the latter basically attempting to rate how well your sleep prepared you for the forthcoming day.
 And it integrates nicely with Apple Health.

 Sleep++ is another sleep-tracking app for the Apple Watch that has developed a loyal user base.
 One of its biggest upsides is that it’s free.
-It also has some of other neat features, such as automatic sleep tracking (it detects exactly when you fall asleep) and it can tell you how many times (and for how long) throughout the night that you're in a deep sleep.
-Additionally, it allows you set sleep schedules and goals, similar to other sleep-tracking apps.
+It also has some other neat features, such as automatic sleep tracking (it detects exactly when you fall asleep) and it can tell you how many times (and for how long) throughout the night you're in a deep sleep.
+Additionally, it allows you to set sleep schedules and goals, similar to other sleep-tracking apps.

 Pillow is a well-reviewed app that, again, has many of the popular features like automatic sleep tracking and in-depth sleep analysis charts.
-It has a “smart alarm clock,” where it wakes you up at the optimal point in your sleep cycle for maximum morning refreshment.
+It has a “smart alarm clock,” which wakes you up at the optimal point in your sleep cycle for maximum morning refreshment.
 The app can also record audio (like snores and random outbursts) during the night and play it back for you, but that requires you to pay a subscription fee so you’ll have to want it really bad.